MikeGale/Goggles01/README.md

 1. Efficiency: applying the rules against all elements of the candidate set (typically URLs) has to be extremely fast.
 2. Independence: the host search engine needs to have control over their index.

-Independence is available to search engines running their own index, like Google, Bing, Yandex, Baidu and Brave.
+Independence is available to search engines running their own index, like Google, Bing, Yandex, Baidu, Brave, Marginalia ...
 Search engines that rely on external indices may not receive large enough candidate sets.
 For example DuckDuckGo, Qwant and Ecosia, which rely on the Bing API, are limited to what the API gives them.

 Integrating this enhanced capability into search engines is not a trivial task.

 The current Goggles system (2024-11-04 14:22:51) selects by URL.
-This could be extended to other sorts of selector, like the author of a web page.
+This could be extended to other sorts of selector.
+I'd like to see selection by author or editorial team.

 ## Size and limits of Goggles definition files:

+A Googles definition has limits, some are:

 - Maximum file size 2MB
 - Maximum number of instructions 100 000